Pedro-CAB/Emotion-Rush/Docs/LOG.md

 - School Store GUI and Logic
 - Started Using PlayerPrefs for Tracking Variables Needed in Multiple Scenes
 - Adjustments to Dialogue GUI and Logic Refactoring
+- JSON Parser for Reading Interactions and Converting them in Game Objects
+- Added at least one interaction for each school room

 ### What Went Well
 - This Sprint was one of the most productive so far, with many features being incremented or implemented on it.